 The School of Mafia Leadership

-One thing I observed about the Mafia growing up was that they knew how to lead.
+One thing I observed about the Mafia having grown up in a Chicago suburb was that they knew how to lead.
 No one ever questioned whether or not they knew how.
 Most of their methods however, involved fear and intimidation.
 One thing’s for sure, their variety of leadership always got the job done, at least until the Feds caught up with them.
 I think it should be pretty obvious to Christian leaders that not every method of leadership is worthy of emulating.
-Too many ministry leaders act like graduates of the school of Mafia.
+Too many ministry leaders act like graduates of the school of Mafia leadership.
 It doesn’t take long for those serving alongside these folks to notice the traits and feel the brutality.
 Leadership of any kind will always bear its appropriate fruit.
-Only good leadership will bear good fruit yet so many are tempted to lead by dishonorable tactics.
+Only good leadership will bear good fruit yet so many are drawn to lead by dishonorable tactics.
 Though you might be tempted to slip over to the leadership dark side, these four traits and activities will always get you in trouble.

 1. Unchecked Authority